postgrespro/pg_probackup/Documentation.md

     [-j num_threads][--progress]
     [logging_options]
     [remote_backup_options]
-Creates a backup copy of the Postgres Pro instance.
+Creates a backup copy of the PostgreSQL instance.
 The backup_mode option specifies the backup mode to use.
 For details, see the section called “Creating a Backup”.

 **merge**